Hackers are waging a guerrilla war on tech companies, revealing secrets and raising fears of collateral damage

 The ideological heyday of hacktivism, Green said, was roughly a decade ago, when groups such as Anonymous and LulzSec won attention for their digital assaults on the Church of Scientology and the FBI.

 But because so little is known about the hackers, they alarm experts in cybersecurity, consumer privacy and national defense.
-The 2014 hack of Sony Pictures Entertainment, which dumped unreleased movies, embarrassing private messages and employees’ salaries onto the open Web, was later attributed to a group affiliated with North Korea, where officials were upset about the Hollywood studio’s portrayal of Supreme Leader Kim Jong Un.
+The 2014 hack of Sony Pictures Entertainment, which dumped unreleased movies, embarrassing private messages and employees’ salaries onto the open web, was later attributed to a group affiliated with North Korea, where officials were upset about the Hollywood studio’s portrayal of Supreme Leader Kim Jong Un.

 In the last five years, since WikiLeaks shared confidential emails from the Democratic National Committee during the 2016 presidential campaign, the hackers’ activities had mostly disappeared, Green said.
 But the recent spike in big hacks has left some experts questioning what’s driving the resurgence.